pingswept/me30-website/content/logistics/syllabus.md

 Brandon's office hours are:

-* Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting
+* Roughly 9 AM to 5 PM in Nolop, unless he's teaching class or in a meeting, or it's a weekend

 LA office hours are at Nolop at these times: